Cost of living in Greece, Greece sea view

 Is it expensive to live in Greece as an expat?

-Greece is a perfect place to live as an expat, with a 30% less cost of living than many other European countries.
+Greece is a perfect place to live as an expat, with a 30% lower cost of living than many other EU countries.

 What is the cost of international schools in Greece?